-This section draws attention to the project assessment information requirements of the Environmental Protection Act 1994 administered by the Department of Environment and Heritage Protection (EHP).
-While these generic terms of reference (TOR) aim to seek information corresponding to these requirements, proponents should confirm that the EIS addresses all statutory requirements, and also meets the relevant information requirements of other Commonwealth and State regulatory authorities.
+This section draws attention to the project assessment information requirements of the EP Act administered by EHP.
+While these generic (TOR) aim to seek information corresponding to these requirements, proponents should confirm that the EIS addresses all statutory requirements, and also meets the relevant information requirements of other Australian and state regulatory authorities.

-The generic TOR apply to the assessment of resource projects that require assessment under the environmental impact statement (EIS) process requirements set out in chapter 3, part 1, of the Environmental Protection Act 1994 (EP Act)1.
+The generic TOR apply to the assessment of resource projects that require assessment under the EIS process requirements set out in chapter 3, part 1, of the EP Act1.